-In addition to academic achievements and performance, the Academy Trust has also had a successful year in relation to building and facilities development.
-The school entered into the Priority Schools Building Programme in May and is now in the Yorkshire Batch of schools due to be completely rebuilt in 2015/16.
+In addition to academic achievements and performance, the academy trust has also had a successful year in relation to building and facilities development.
+The school is in the Yorkshire Batch of schools due to be completely rebuilt in 2015/16 under the Priority Schools Building Programme.
 Alongside this major redevelopment, the Harrogate Spa Tennis Centre has received planning permission and is due to be built on the school site to provide tennis coaching and first-class facilities for the students and members of the community.